Bay-trained horses win half the card at local meeting

 The Swiss Ace mare was recording her third victory from 23 starts but her first since she took out a similar race at Hastings in February 2020.

-The seven-year-old is trained by the partnership of Guy Lowry and Grant Cullen and owned by Cullen in partnership with his partner Nikki Lourie.
+The 7-year-old is trained by the partnership of Guy Lowry and Grant Cullen and owned by Cullen in partnership with his partner Nikki Lourie.

 The horse is prepared on the Dannevirke farm property operated by Cullen and Lourie and the quiet environment seems to suit the mare.